ebiwd/EBI-Pattern-library/_posts/components/2016-06-27-image-shortcuts.md

 ---

 <div class="row collapse">
-  ### Image shortcuts
-  If you have a series of images you'd like to use to promot various areas, you can use <code>.shortcuts</code>
+  If you have a series of images you'd like to use to promote various areas, you can use <code>.shortcuts</code>

   <div class="row">